gkuba/dotfiles/README.md

 # My ___dotfiles___

-You can get other theme styles here: [gkuba/Starship-Config][gkuba/Starship-Config]
+You can get my other themes/styles for the Starship prompt here: [gkuba/Starship-Config][gkuba/Starship-Config]

 [gkuba/Starship-Config]: https://github.com/gkuba/Starship-Configs